CathalButler/nuton/README.md

     *  Chatterbot has a wide array of corpus data files you can use to train the bot or you can specify your own one.
 In Nutons case the English corpus was used for training as well as some custom corpus data that works better with our custom logic adapters.

 * ### Gesture Implementation With Hardware
     *  As the project statement states, *develop an application with natural user interacting* this was done by implementing a microphone into the program to record and analyise the users voice.
 This is done with [speech recognition through python](https://pypi.org/project/SpeechRecognition/), which analyzes the audio and returns the result as text.
 The text result would then be passed onto the Chatterbot to process and return a result.
+The speech output from the bot itself could also be considered as a gesture, purely from an accessibitlity stand-point, which could be useful for those who have issues with sight.

 * ### Database
     * Chatterbot by default uses SQLite, and has a number of database adapters built into it for use.
 In our case with Nuton, we used a mongodb database cluster hosted by [mlab](https://mlab.com/), which is a JSON document-store, was used which allows the training data, and the requests and responses, to be stored.